Oli-Data/Oli-Data/README.md

 # Hey, I’m Christian 👋

 I’m a **Data Scientist** with a hands-on background in IT and repair, now focused on building **AI and machine learning systems that actually make a difference**.
-I don’t just work with data — I **build with purpose**, even if it means creating the path myself.
+I don’t just work with data, I **build with purpose**, even if it means creating the path myself.

 ## 🚀 What I’m About
 - Exploring how **reasoning, structure, and emergent behavior** can shape the future of AI (see [Project Gestalt](#))